Maria Teresa Merlo: Death

-Merlo died from a brain hemorrhage on 5 February 1964 in Alberione's presence.
-The latter presided over a Mass in the hospital's chapel on the following 7 February while Cardinal Arcadio Larraona Saralegui celebrated the solemn funeral Mass on 8 February in the church of Santa Maria Regina degli Apostoli Montagnola.
+Merlo died from a brain hemorrhage on 5 February 1964.
+Alberione presided over a Mass in the hospital's chapel on the following 7 February while Cardinal Arcadio Larraona Saralegui celebrated the solemn funeral Mass on 8 February in the church of Santa Maria Regina degli Apostoli Montagnola.
 Merlo was buried at Campo Verano, but was exhumed on 3 February 1967 and her remains taken to the church for a special Mass on 6 February and the re-interment on 7 February.

 Alberione said of Merlo's death: "It was the Lord who sustained her.
 She was a contemplative person.
 She had recourse to people but she had recourse first and foremost to God".

 Beatification cause

 The beatification process commenced in an informative process that opened in Albano on 26 October 1967 and concluded its work – after having collected documentation and available interrogatories (including that of Alberione) – on 23 March 1972.
 A smaller process opened in Alba on 10 December 1968 and closed on 4 May 1971 while theologians approved her writings as being orthodox on 24 May 1974.
 An apostolic process was held from 21 October 1982 until 17 June 1987.

-The formal introduction to the cause was issued on 25 February 1982 once the Congregation for the Causes of Saints voiced approval at the continuation of the cause and the conferral of the posthumous title of Servant of God upon the late religious.
+The formal introduction to the cause was issued on 25 February 1982 once the Congregation for the Causes of Saints approved and conferred the posthumous title of Servant of God upon the late religious.

-The C.C.S. validated the three previous processes in Rome on 18 December 1987 and later received the official Positio from the postulation in 1989.
+The C.C.S. validated the three previous processes on 18 December 1987 and later received the official Positio from the postulation in 1989.
 Theologians voiced approval to the cause on 22 June 1990 as did the C.C.S. themselves on 4 December 1990.
 This all culminated on 22 January 1991 once Pope John Paul II confirmed that she had lived a model Christian life of heroic virtue and thus named her Venerable.

 The miracle needed for beatification was investigated in the diocese of its origin and received full C.C.S. validation on 26 September 1996 while a medical board based in Rome issued approval of the purported miracle on 16 December 1999.

 The current postulator that is assigned to the cause is the Rev. José Antonio Pérez Sánchez.